Back

 Though, often a UI mockup is not needed.
 As I’ve just mentioned, you’re more describing the benefits and how it affects their company and lives, not how it works.

-In terms of visuals, trust the studio you’ve hired to come up with bespoke visuals compelling and match the story.
+In terms of visuals, trust the studio you’ve hired to develop bespoke visuals that are compelling and match the story.
 Hopefully, their portfolio and expertise have shown you you can trust them, so let them do the hard work or art direction.

 You can go quite conceptual and futuristic or very heartwarming and relatable if you want.
-The visuals needn’t be all ‘techy’ and corporate, and they needn’t be yet another icon led video in shades of blue (I see this sooooo much!
+The visuals needn’t be all ‘techy’ and corporate, and they needn’t be yet another icon-led video in shades of blue (I see this so much!).

 This example is a video for a no-code website development tool.
 In a highly / futuristic conceptual style